csg-tokyo/yadriggy/README.md

 ## Installation

+To install, run:

+    $ gem install yadriggy

-To install, download this repository and run:
+or, download this repository and run:

     $ bundle exec rake install